ychab/wagtail_folioblog/README.md

 This setup include Docker containers for services and the app, in a way more close to a production environment.

-The app is started by a WSGI server (gunicorn) behind a proxy webserver (nginx) which will serve static files as well as HTTPS requests.
+The container's app is started by a WSGI server (gunicorn) behind a proxy webserver (nginx) which will serve static files as well as HTTPS requests.

 The connection is *secured* by a self-signed certificate (untrusted) that you have to generate locally with OpenSSL.
 Your browser should complain about it but you just have to accept it anyway.

-This setup is just an **incomplete** example and **cannot be used for production**.
-However, the docker image itself *should be* ready for production.
+This image is mainly intended to be built into CI pipelines but could also be build locally for testing purpose.

 You will have to:
 ````
 cp env/.env.LOCAL .env # Edit it
 cp env/.env.PROD .env.prod # Edit if needed
 make certs
+make up
+make appmigrate
-make up_wait
+make appadmin
-make initial_data_prod  # OPTIONAL
+# make initial_data_prod  # OPTIONAL
 curl https://folio.local/admin  # Connect with YOUR <FOLIOBLOG_ADMIN_USERNAME>/<FOLIOBLOG_ADMIN_PASSWD>
 ````